EMS & Disaster Medicine Faculty

 Navin Ariyaprakai MD, EMT-P, FAEMS, FACEP

-Dr. Ariyaprakai is double boarded in Emergency Medicine and EMS & Disaster Medicine.
-Has been responding to EMS calls since 2000.
-Dr. Navin as he is better known as, currently works as the Program Director for EMS & Disaster Fellowship at Newark Beth Israel.
-Deputy Medical Director for MONOC New Jersey’s Hospital Service Corporation.
-Flight Physician for several Air Ambulance companies doing both domestic and international critical care transports.
+Dr. Ariyaprakai is double boarded in EMS & Disaster Medicine and Emergency Medicine.
+He has been responding to EMS calls since 2000 when he first became an EMT.
+Dr. Navin is the current Program Director for the Rutgers Health EMS & Disaster Fellowship at Newark Beth Israel Medical Center, Associate Medical Director RWJBarnabas Mobile Health EMS, Core Faculty for the Rutgers Health Emergency Medicine Residency at NBIMC, on the Board of Directors for NJ-ACEP, Chairman of the Board for EB medicine’s Emerging Leaders Council, member of the New Jersey State EMS Medical Advisory board.
+Can still be sighted working in the field as an EMS physician, as a Flight Physician for several Air Ambulance companies doing both domestic and international critical care transports.
 Event/Mass Gathering Medicine for several groups covering events from a Yankee’s game, to a mud run, to the NYC Marathon.
 And as a Tactical Physician cover various local and federal police operations.
 When his is not working he is a known foodie and traveler.

 Ammundeep Tagore MD, MSHA, MBA, FAAEM, FACEP

 Dr. Tagore prior to entering medical school worked in the Texas EMS system for almost 10 years and joins us from Texas as Associate Program Director for the EMS & Disaster Medicine Fellowship at Newark Beth Israel.
 He is Core Faculty Attending for the EM Residency at Newark Beth Israel Medical Center.
 He additionally is a Clinical Assistant Professor in the Department of Emergency Medicine at Rutgers NJ Medical School.
 Dr Tagore also is Associate Medical Director for MONOC New Jersey’s Hospital Service Corporation.
 He Serves as a Board Member for the MD1 Program and is a Board of Directors (At-Large) for AAEM Young Physicians Section.
 Other affiliations include his role as a Flight Physician for multiple air ambulance agencies.
 Dr Tagore is also active in event medicine, working for MepPrep Group covering Tough Mudders and NYRR races including the NYC Marathon.
 One of Dr Tagore’s professional interest is TEMS and is currently a Tactical Physician for the NJ State Police TEAMS Unit (SWAT Team).